AvtsVivek/LearnVsExt/src/tasks/503530-BuildEventsIntro/ReadMe.md

 ## Build and Run
 1. Just build, launch the exp instance.

 2. Open any solution.
-See the message boxes that popup.
-Try removing a project, renaming it.
-Closing it etc.
+Then try building it.
+Etc.